twhite96/labs-web/_posts/2023-01-25-slow-and-dirty-dashboards.md

 pin: true
 ---

-It's been a minute, hasn't it?
+> It's been a minute, hasn't it?
 I was busy at work, the startup life continuing to cause burnout for me, and the following tech crash meant that I would not be working for a few months as I tried to pick up the pieces of what remained of my work and move forward.
+{: .prompt-info }

 The recession has hit us all hard, some more than others, as 10s of thousands of tech workers have been laid off.
 I feel lucky that I don't feel like I'll be on the market for long and that I can finally create the content I want across my entire suite of blogs and YouTube channels.